MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Technical mentoring is a role, not a tool

 Technical mentorship is a role, not a tool or technique.
+Let me explain the difference.
 In the English language we seem often use the same words to describe both roles and tools (for instance coaching is a role and a tool, if you are coaching a soccer team that is your role; if you are coaching someone through making a difficult decision, that's a tool--sooaa confusing!).